davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 * USB-C connect to display - working as a USB hub for additional USB type A ports on display (not confirmed as a display+sound source)

 ## Not Working
-* Charging Macbook via USB-C (It's recognized, but get an error regarding Firewire not being supported on this Mac - 14,2 at the time of testing)
+* Charging Macbook via USB-C (It's recognized, but get an error regarding Firewire not being supported on this Mac - 14,2 at the time of testing); UPDATE: It does charge the Macbook, but still displays a warning message when connecting it.
 * Front audio jacks

 ## Resources